Marginality from Leading Soft Gluons: Casimir Preserving Integral Transforms

 \section{Casimir Preserving Integral Transforms}

 Since marginal operators are scalars (2D spin-$0$), as we mentioned previously, unless we start with a soft scalar the soft operators discussed above cannot directly be identified as marginal operators in the CFT.
 In the general case, we need to transform the soft operators into single particle operators that can be identified as marginal.
-Thus far, the only integral transforms encountered in the celestial CFT literature are the shadow and the light transforms.\cite{Pasterski:2017kqt,Sharma:2021gcz,Banerjee:2024hvb} Therefore, in this section we will discuss the complete set of transformations that preserve the quadratic Casimir.
+Thus far, the only integral transforms encountered in the celestial CFT literature are the shadow and the light transforms.\cite{Pasterski:2017kqt,Sharma:2021gcz,De:2022gjn,Hu:2022syq,Banerjee:2024hvb} In this section we will discuss the complete set of transformations that preserve the quadratic Casimir and conclude that there are no additional relevant transformations.

-In two dimensions, the allowed integral transforms are those that preserve the quadratic Casimir\footnote{In higher dimensions, one would need to preserve the higher Casimirs as well.}
+In two dimensions, the allowed transforms are those that preserve the quadratic Casimir\footnote{In higher dimensions, one would need to preserve the higher Casimirs as well.}

 Just by looking at this expression, we can deduce transformations in the weights that will leave it invariant